Unitary transform diagonalizing the Confluent Hypergeometric kernel: Proof of Corollary and Lemma

-\end{theorem} \begin{proof}[Proof of Lemma \ref{5:T_szero}] By the Paley-Wiener Theorem it is sufficient to establish that $\CT^*\I_{[1/2, 1]}$ has analytic extension to $\mathbb{H}$ and satisfies the growth condition.
+By the Paley-Wiener Theorem it is sufficient to establish that $\CT^*\I_{[1/2, 1]}$ has analytic extension to $\mathbb{H}$ and satisfies the growth condition.
 To prove the first claim observe that by Corollary \ref{2:H_decomposition} we have